20 best Graphic drawing tablets of 2023

 It comes with the famous Wacom Pro Pen 2 battery-free stylus, The pen tip is very thin for precision and features 8,192 levels of pressure sensitivity, tilt-response, and virtually lag-free tracking.

 The pen is extremely comfortable to hold with its latex grip and there is almost no latency when drawing.
-There are two customizable shortcuts and a digital earse on the pen.
+There are 2 customizable shortcuts and an earser on the pen.

 Besides the pen, you can use your fingers for multi-touch input, just like the tablet was a big trackpad.